 - Avoid bright lights, TV, and reading during attacks.
 Rest during severe episodes, and slowly increase your activity.

-- Avoid activities such as driving, operating heavy machinery, and climbing until 1 week after your symptoms disappear.
 A sudden dizzy spell during these activities can be dangerous.

-If you have severe vomiting, you may be admitted to the hospital.
+- If you have severe vomiting, you may be admitted to the hospital.

-- Injury to self or others during attacks of vertigo
+- You can injure yourself or others during attacks of vertigo

 When to Contact a Medical Professional

-Call your health care provider if:
+Call your provider if: